GraphQL-python-archive/old-graphene-python.org/pages/index.md

 * ![watch](./watch.png)
   ## Easy and quick
-  Getting started with Graphene is incredible easy.
+  Getting started with Graphene is incredibly easy.
 You will enjoy creating new APIs.
 * ![pencil](./pencil.png)
   ## Declarative
   Query responses are decided by the client rather than the server.
 A GraphQL query returns exactly what a client asks for and no more.